 - 1.1.2 This SPD provides further guidance on flood risk and water management in the Craven Local Plan area.
 It cannot and does not introduce any new policy requirements.
 Rather, in accordance with legal and NPPF definitions of SPDs, it adds further detail to help explain the objectives relating to the relevant policies of the Craven Local Plan and provides information to assist applicants meet the requirements of each relevant policy criteria.
-This information is set out in Part 2 of this SPD.
+This information is set out in Part Two of this SPD.
 Part Three provides guidance for applicants in preparing planning applications that involve flood risk and water management, emphasising the importance of early pre-application discussions with the Council. - 1.1.3 The plan policies referred to in this SPD are: - Policy ENV6: Flood Risk - Policy ENV8: Water Management - Policy SD1: Presumption in favour of sustainable development - Policy SD2: Meeting the challenge of Climate Change - Policy SP4: Spatial Strategy and Housing Growth - Policy SP2: Economic Activity and Business Growth

 Policies ENV6 and ENV8 are the focus of this SPD.
 The aims of these policies are to set out how flood risk can be reduced and mitigated when planning for new developments, and also how water can be most effectively used within existing and future development sites.
-These policies are set out in Appendix A (page 31).
+These policies are set out in Appendix A. Once made or adopted, neighbourhood plans form part of the development plan.
+It will therefore be necessary for development proposals to comply with any flood risk and/or water management policies in neighbourhood plans where they exist and cover the location where development is proposed.